Falkitop/gtao-race-loader/README.md

+This was a test from the beginning on how far I can get with this.
+I will maybe do a rewrite in the future.

 FiveM resource that allows to drive community-made races from GTA Online.
 Feeling and Experience was made as closely to the original online racing as possible